7 Lessons For Retail In The Age of E-Commerce

 6. Use Your Advantages

-- Recommended Systems: Navigating through the store in a virtual environment requires good architecture.
+- Recommended Systems: Navigating the store in a virtual environment requires good architecture.
 Recommended Systems act as the blueprint for that.

 - Product Specific Analytics: Finding patterns among buying and browsing habits is valuable for e-commerce to improve product catalogs and user experience.

 - Online Marketing Analytics: This works on bidding for ads on Google.
-They lead optimization and increase the click-through-rates and conversion rates.
+They lead optimization and increase the click-through rates and conversion rates.

 7. Don’t Underestimate Word Of Mouth

 Having your customers say good things about you to their friends is incredibly powerful.
 Ensure that you don’t underestimate it.
-Give them a good experience and find ways to ensure you keep their opinions about you as positive as possible.
+Give customers a good experience and find ways to ensure you keep their opinions about you as positive as possible.

 Influencers bloggers and affiliate marketing

 Content marketing is the current trend in advertising.
-Expand your brand through content or it can fall behind.
+Expand your brand through content, or it can fall behind.

 Using influencers and bloggers is a great way to reach your target audience.
 It grabs attention without sounding like a sales pitch.
 Affiliate marketing is another approach to spreading your influence online.